cert-orangecyberdefense/world_watch/README.md

 A Swagger is available publicly for your development tests, with the corresponding JSON [here](https://api-ww.cert.orangecyberdefense.com/api/openapi.json)

-If you need an account on this API, please contact us at [worldwatch-request.ocd@orange.com](mailto:worldwatch-request.ocd@orange.com)
+If you need an account on this API, please contact us at worldwatch-request.ocd AT orange.com

 ## Permissions